 1. Since this day, Azerbaijan, covering the South-East Transcaucasia is a fully independent state.

 2. The people of independent Azerbaijan are the source of government.

-3. The People's Republic of Azerbaijan will establish good relations with all nations, especially with neighbour countries.
+3. The People's Republic of Azerbaijan will establish good relations with all nations, especially with neighboring countries.

-4. The People's Republic of Azerbaijan ensures the political rights and citizenship to all its residents within its bounds regardless of nationality, faith, class, estate and sex.
+4. The People's Republic of Azerbaijan ensures the political rights and citizenship of all its residents within its bounds regardless of nationality, faith, class, estate, and sex.